vitalijr2/mock-loggers/tinylog-writer/readme.md

 ```
 See more details at [HelloServiceFullTest.java](src/it/hello-tinylog-world/src/test/java/example/hello/HelloServiceFullTest.java)

-To avoid manual cleaning of mock loggers you can use the [jUnit extension][junit-extension] for automation:
+To avoid manual cleaning of mock writer you can use the [jUnit extension][junit-extension] for automation:
 ```java
 @ExtendWith({MockitoExtension.class, MockLoggerExtension.class})
 class HelloServiceExtensionTest {